ciscoheat/superforms-web/src/routes/concepts/snapshots/+page.md

 <svelte:head><title>Snapshots</title></svelte:head>

-A nice SvelteKit feature is [snapshots](https://kit.svelte.dev/docs/snapshots), which saves and restores data when the user navigates in the browser history.
-This is perfect for saving the form state, and with Superforms you can take advantage of this in one line of code:
+A nice SvelteKit feature is [snapshots](https://kit.svelte.dev/docs/snapshots), which save and restore data when the user navigates in the browser history.
+This is perfect for saving the form state, and with Superforms, you can take advantage of this in one line of code:

 ## Usage